splynx/docs/files/en/configuration/configuration.md

 Configuration
 =============

-This is the section for your Global configurations of your Splynx server.
+This is the section of global configurations of your Splynx server.

-Please follow the links below for tutorials of each of the sections of the Configuration:
+Please follow the links below for tutorials of each of the sections of *Config settings* page:

 * [System](configuration/system/system.md)